QUALIFY FOR THE NEXT BLITZ DEATH MATCH! FULL DETAILS HERE!

 1) The match lasts three hours.
 When the three hours expire, the participants must still finish the game they are in the process of playing, and that game will count towards the total match score.

 2) There are three time controls: first 5 minutes + 1 second increment, then 3 minutes + 1 second increment, then 1 minute + 1 second increment.

 3) Players will be informed via Skype when to switch time controls.
 After 1:15 the players will be informed that they are playing their final 5 1 game.
 They will finish that game, and then switch to 3 1.
 After another hour, another message will inform them that they are playing the final 3 1 game, and should switch to 1 1 after completing it.
 If the players should start a game in the current time control (for example, failing to switch to the 1 1 portion after being told to do so, and they start another 3 1 game), that game will count towards the final standings.

-4) In the event that the match ends in a tie at the end of the 1 1 (Bullet) portion the players will continue to play Bullet, rotating colors appropriately, until someone wins a game.
+4) In the event that the match ends in a tie (ie, heads to "overtime") at the end of the 1 1 (Bullet) portion the players will continue to play Bullet, rotating colors appropriately, until someone wins a game.